Vadimohka/SoftwareDesing2022/README.md

    - switch app locale (a choice between two languages at least).
 9. Application should have a splash screen with app name or artwork to entertain the user while the app is being loaded.

+In the lab report, present the following diagrams: Class diagram, Activity diagram.

 **Topics to cover:** data storage, app architecture, styling, services, preferences.

 ### Further reading: